 Summary of the No Project Alternative and Its Impacts.
 The No Project Alternative is described in Section C.6.
 It would include the continued use of the DCPP OSGs through 2013 or 2014 at which time the OSGs are anticipated to reach the end of their useful lives, and approximately 2,200 MW of base-load system generation capacity for PG&E customers would need to be replaced.
+Although replacement facilities would be needed, early shutdown of DCPP would result in some beneficial safety and environmental impacts in the vicinity of DCPP.
 The No Project Alternative consists of the following options: